 This will bring you down into a very spectacular opening.

-Over the little green bridge and follow up and around as you follow up the steps keeps to the left to go under the viaduct and follow that path to the beach.
+Over the little green bridge and follow up and around the path as you follow the steps keeps to the left to go under the viaduct and follow that path to the beach.

 Stunning piece of engineering.